-For this reason, many organizations encourage people who are planning surgery to stop taking omega-3 supplements a week or two before the procedure.
+For this reason, many organizations encourage people who are planning surgery to stop taking omega-3 supplements 1–2 weeks beforehand.

-Finally, taking more than 5,000 mg of omega-3s has never been shown to provide any added benefits.
-So don't take the risk.
+Finally, taking more than 5,000 mg of omega-3s has never been shown to provide any added benefits, so the risk is not worth taking.

-Bottom Line: Taking up to 3,000–5,000 mg of omega-3 per day appears to be safe, although such a high intake is likely not necessary for most people.
+Taking up to 5,000 mg of omega-3 per day appears to be safe, although such a high intake is likely not necessary for most people.

-This amount varies, and the labels can be confusing.
-For example, a supplement may say it contains 1,000 mg of fish oil, but in reality actually contains much less than that.
+These amounts vary, and the labels can be confusing.
+For example, a product may provide 1,000 mg of fish oil, but its levels of these two fats could be much lower.

-Depending on the concentration of EPA and DHA that is in a dose, you may need to take as many as 8 capsules to reach the recommended amount.
+Depending on the concentration of EPA and DHA in a dose, you may need to take as many as eight capsules to reach the recommended amount.

-Bottom Line: It’s important consider how much EPA and DHA is in a supplement, not just how much fish oil it contains.
-This helps ensure you’re getting enough EPA and DHA.
+It’s important to consider how much EPA and DHA there is in a supplement — not just how much fish oil it contains.
+This helps ensure that you’re getting enough EPA and DHA.

-Always follow the instructions on the omega-3 supplement label.
+When taking omega-3 supplements, always follow the instructions on the label.

-However, keep in mind that different people have different omega-3 needs.
+However, keep in mind that omega-3 needs vary by individual.
 Some people may need to take more than others.

-Aim for a minimum of 250 mg and a maximum of 3000 mg of combined EPA and DHA per day, unless instructed otherwise by a health professional.
+In contrast, there are no official guidelines for the intake of long-chain omega-3s.
+Yet, health organizations generally recommend a minimum of 250 mg and a maximum of 4,000 mg — and no more than 5,000 mg — of combined EPA and DHA per day, unless instructed otherwise by a health professional.